 Over the past couple of weeks the Torah portions have described the plight of the Israelites in Egypt, the mission of Moses and an account of the ten plagues.
 This week’s reading concludes with the instructions for the Passover and the account of the Israelites leaving Egypt.
-If you are new to the Messianic and Hebrew Roots movement or if you have never celebrated a Passover, I encourage you to make plans now to observe Passover this spring.
+If you are new to a Hebraic understanding of your faith or if you have never celebrated a Passover, I encourage you to make plans now to observe Passover this spring.

 Traditionally, the observance of Passover follows the Seder, a Hebrew word meaning “order.”
 The Seder tells the story of the Exodus, following the instructions, “and when your children say to you, ‘What does this rite mean to you?’ you shall say, ‘It is a Passover sacrifice to the LORD who passed over the houses of the sons of Israel in Egypt when He smote the Egyptians, but spared our homes’” (Exodus 12:26-27).

 First, make sure you read the story of the first Passover in Exodus 12.
 Remember, these are actual events that occurred that year.
 It also says to observe this as a memorial every year, but yet does not say exactly how to do that.
 Clearly there are things that happened the first year that do not happen annually (like the slaying of the firstborn of Egypt) and associated things (like applying the blood to the doorposts) that wouldn’t be done every year.